rsisco/docker-magento2/README.md

 They are short and sweet and it seemed silly to rewrite something already written by another developer.

+Note that these instructions assume you already have [Docker](https://www.docker.com/products/docker-desktop) installed.

 ### Setup Instructions
 1. Clone this repo into a folder named for the site in our case magento2.local
 2. If using an existing site, clone the repo into the src/ folder